 Once you’ve created the best possible backdrop for the birds, then you can give them a helping hand with good nesting material.
 Did we mention it’s also a fun family activity?
 “It’s something I’ve done with my own daughter when she was young: watching the swallows or chickadees pick up the items to add to their nest—it’s awesome.”
 But there’s one major caveat: all material has to be 100 per cent natural.
 Do not offer dryer lint, tinsel, strips of plastic, or yarn.
 “It’s bad for the birds, and it’s bad for the environment,” he advises.

-What you can use is found items in nature (not from the craft store): feathers (goose, duck, swan) – especially for tree swallows or blue birds.
+What you can use is found items in nature (not from the craft store): feathers (goose, duck, swan)—especially for tree swallows or blue birds.
 The magically entertaining part comes, Allair says, in how you can give the feathers away: either hold them up or throw them into the air and they will swoop down and grab them from your hand or snatch them in the air.
 Swallows line their nests with feathers so their eggs have something soft to sit on.
 “It’s a wonderful practice they do.”
 Is it true that some birds will use hair?
 Yes, Allair says some birds love locks (animal, that is).
 “Again, it has to be natural.”
-You could put a collection of your dog’s hair in a suet cage also, but if you’ve recently bleached your horse’s mane, refrain.
+And don’t put out long, course human or animal hair as it can potentially be dangerous to chicks in the nest.
+You could, however, put a collection of your dog’s hair in a suet cage.

 You can also leave some leaves and small twigs in a conspicuous pile.
 Plant fluff is also permitted (and appreciated): cottonwoods or cattail fluff is ideal.
 Try draping it on top of some bushes or even stuff it into the crevices of trees for easy retrieval.
 Allair says you could also put it in an empty suet cage.
 Strips of bark from a fallen tree are also favourable.
 He’s purposefully left a dead honeysuckle on his property for the birds to source from.